twl8n/expense_mgr/README.md

+- Validate critical data, esp. foreign keys.
+Add constraint?

+We don't want "11 " going into an integer field that should be 11.

+That can cause 2 hours of confusion.

+Both of these work in SQLite:

+select entry.*,(select name from category where id='2 ') as category_name from entry where id=10;
+select entry.*,(select name from category where id=2) as category_name from entry where id=10;

+But the first one won't work when called from jdbc, although it returns no error message.

-- insert or update all recs from list-all page.
+- x insert or update all recs from list-all page.

 ;; Nice.
 Works, returns new index.
 (jdbc/insert! db "entry" {:date 1 :category 2 :amount 12.3 :mileage 4 :notes "foo"})